-The citizens' commission on elected official compensation shall consist of five members, who shall be gualified electors of the city, shall not hold any other office or employment in the city government, and shall serve without compensation.
+The citizens' commission on elected official compensation shall consist of five members, who shall be qualified electors of the city, shall not hold any other office or employment in the city government, and shall serve without compensation.
 Two members shall be appointed by the council, two members shall be appointed by the mayor, and one member shall be jointly appointed by the council and the mayor, such member serving as chair of the commission.
 Such appointments shall take place at the second regular meeting of council in 2018 and of each succeeding fourth year thereafter; except that the first commission shall be appointed at the second regular meeting of council in 2015.
 Vacancies shall be filled in the same manner as prescribed for the original appointment.
-The meetings and records of the commission shall be open to the public as provided for in this charter and general laws of the state.
+The commission shall be considered a public body.